 *For information purposes only - true shipping rates will be calculated using live, current shipping rates.

 Prices for Canadian orders are in Canadian funds, payable by cheque, money order, VISA or MasterCard.
-The minimum SUB-TOTAL order is $60.
-Shipping charges are calculated by Canada Post.
+The minimum SUB-TOTAL order is $80.
+Shipping charges are calculated by Canada Post and UPS.
 Refer to the following postal code table for estimated shipping rates.
-For delivery in Canada we only use XPress Post (3 day) and Expedited Parcel (2 day, for customers close to us).
+For delivery in with Canada Post we only use XPress Post (3 day) and Expedited Parcel (2 day, for customers close to us).
+For UPS we use Expedited and Standard.

 |B,C,E,G,H,J||17% of SUB-TOTAL|